tdwg/bdq/tg2/_review/BDQ_Core_Introduction.md

 **"Label"** [Normative]:"VALIDATION_COUNTRYCODE_STANDARD" A human readable label identifying the test.
 The labels largely follow the pattern TYPE_INFORMATIONELEMENT_STATUS.

-**"Description"** [Informative]:"Is the value of dwc:countryCode a valid ISO 3166-1-alpha-2 country code?"
+**"Description"** [non-normative]:"Is the value of dwc:countryCode a valid ISO 3166-1-alpha-2 country code?"
 A non-technical description of what the test does, intended for consumers of data quality reports in concert with the Response.comment.

 **"TestType"** [Normative]:"Validation" The Type of assertion that this test produces, Measure, Validation, Amendment, Issue.

-**"Darwin Core Class"** [Informative]:"Location" The Information Element in the original terms of the framework, the general sort of information this test operates on.
+**"Darwin Core Class"** [non-normative]:"Location" The Information Element in the original terms of the framework, the general sort of information this test operates on.

 **"Information Elements ActedUpon"** [Normative]:"dwc:countryCode" A list of the specific Darwin Core terms that are the focus of the test.